ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 This page explains - step by step - how to convert and translate your existing old API stack RLlib classes and code to RLlib's new API stack.
-:ref:`Read here on what the new API stack is and why you should migrate soon<rllib-new-api-stack-guide>`.
+:ref:`Read here on what the new API stack is and why you should migrate to it soon <rllib-new-api-stack-guide>`.

 .. note::

-    Even though the new API stack still rudimentary supports `TensorFlow <https://tensorflow.org>`__ and has been written in a framework-agnostic fashion, RLlib will soon move to `PyTorch <https://pytorch.org>`__ as the only supported deep learning framework (dropping TensorFlow support entirely).
+    Even though the new API stack still rudimentary supports `TensorFlow <https://tensorflow.org>`__, RLlib will soon move to `PyTorch <https://pytorch.org>`__ as the only supported deep learning framework (dropping TensorFlow support entirely).
+    Note, though, the RLlib continues to be designed in a framework-agnostic fashion.

 Change your AlgorithmConfig